PEZ/funnel-nov-10-2023/slides/more-clojure-resources-notes.md

-# How is Clojure special?
+# More Getting Started Resources

 \newpage